Tyrrrz/Tyrrrz.me/data/blog/return-type-inference/index.md

 }
 ```

-As you can see, `Option.None` now returns a dummy `NoneOption` object, which essentially represents an empty option whose type hasn't been decided yet.
+With these changes, `Option.None` now returns a dummy `NoneOption` object, which essentially represents an empty option whose type hasn't been decided yet.
 Because `NoneOption` is not generic, we were able to drop the generic arguments and turn `Option.None` into a property.

 Additionally, we made it so `Option<T>` implements an implicit conversion from `NoneOption`.
-Although operators themselves can't be generic in C#, they still retain type arguments of the declaring type, which allows us to define this conversion for _every possible_ variant of `Option<T>`.
+Although operators themselves can't be generic in C#, they still retain type arguments of the declaring type, allowing us to define this conversion for _every possible_ variant of `Option<T>`.

 All of this allows us to write `Option.None` and have the compiler coerce it automatically to the destination type.
 From the consumer's point of view, it looks as though we've implemented return type inference: